zieglerjef/network2018_hw1/README.md

 Please fork this repo and submit your work.

-Homework can be found in here:
+Homework can be found in here and Cassy's website.